GrapesJS/grapesjs/docs/getting-started.md

 ## Start from the canvas

-The first step is to define the interface of our editor and for this purpose we gonna start from basic HTML layouts.
-Finding a common structure for the UI of any project is not an easy task that's why GrapesJS prefers to keep this process as simple as possible, by providing just few helpers but letting the user define the whole interface, this guarantees maximum flexibility.
+The first step is to define the interface of our editor.
+For this purpose we gonna start with basic HTML layouts.
+Finding a common structure for the UI of any project is not an easy task.
+That's why GrapesJS prefers to keep this process as simple as possible.
+We provide a few helpers, but let the user define the interface.
+This guarantees maximum flexibility.
-The main part of the GrapesJS editor is the canvas, this is where you gonna create the whole structure of your templates and you definitely can't miss it.
-Let's try to initiate the editor with just the canvas and no panels.
+The main part of the GrapesJS editor is the canvas, this is where you create the structure of your templates and you can't miss it.
+Let's try to initiate the editor with the canvas and no panels.

 <<< @/docs/.vuepress/components/demos/DemoCanvasOnly.html
 <<< @/docs/.vuepress/components/demos/DemoCanvasOnly.js